shreya1sharma/ShreyaSharma/_posts/2019-10-21-neural-pocket-event.markdown

 ### Some Other Cool Ideas
 **1. Warehouse Box Sizes from Single Camera Image**

-This was an intership student project where he uses a single camera image to estimate the size of a box - height, width and depth using corner points and edges.
+This was a project by an internship student where he uses a single camera image to estimate the size of a box - height, width and depth using corner points and edges.
 It can be used in warehouse management and counting stocks.

 **2. Using Slack as Message Broadcaster**

-This was pretty intersting presented by a researcher from Sony.
+This was pretty intersting application presented by a researcher from Sony.
 He showed how we can build an API in slack and use it as a notification tool.
 He built a computer vision application where if someone crosses by your office door, you get a notification on slack.

 ### Interaction with CEO